Christina Ricci: 2018–present: Film work and Yellowjackets

 very proud of that role … [but] I also think [series star] Jenna Ortega is amazing.
 She is so brave, so cool, and really doing the part justice.
 Wednesday is her part now".
 A substantial ratings success when it premiered in November 2022, the show received critical acclaim, with Collider saying of Ricci, "[she] plays [Thornhill] so well you can't help but be glued to her every move when she's on-screen".
 She returned to the role during the show's second season in 2025.

 Ricci starred as DC Comics supervillain Harley Quinn in the seven-part podcast series Harley Quinn and The Joker: Sound Mind, released by Spotify in January 2023.
 In August the same year, she played a frightened homeowner whose bedroom is haunted by a "Doja Devil" in the music video for "Demons", a song by American rapper Doja Cat.
 Charisma Madarang of Rolling Stone described the video as "stunning", noting its homages to various classic horror films.
 Next, Ricci starred as a trigger-happy wife in the action comedy feature Guns Up (2025).
 Her performance was well received, with Film Threat saying of her chemistry with co-star Kevin James, "[They] play off each other very well [and] come across as a loving but frustrated couple.
 Individually, both actors' natural charisma and comedic timing are on full display".
+In January 2026, it was announced that she would star and serve as an executive producer in the Peacock series The Astrology House.